William Yorzyk: Competitive swimming at Springfield

-Swimming achievements
+Development of butterfly

-Later in his freshman year, Yorzyk won the Freshman Numerals competition at Springfield, and by the end of his sophomore year, he had NCAA All-America status in the 1500 yard and 440 yard freestyle events.
-In his senior year, Yorzyk achieved All-America status in the 1500 yard and 440 yard freestyle events again, and in the 200 yard breaststroke event using the butterfly-breaststroke technique.
-After the 1954 NCAA Championships, Yorzyk and Silvia traveled to the 1954 National AAU Indoor Swimming Championships in Yale, where they witnessed the butterfly stroke for the first time, swum by Buddy Baarcke.
-Yorzyk recalled "As soon as I saw [Baarcke's] swim I knew I could swim that stroke", "We came home from Yale and started work on the fly.
-It came easily for me, and we were off and away.
-'Red' had me swim in every water carnival he could find, and I ended up with a total of 23 American records at all distances.".
-Yorzyk was also the first to use the every other stroke breathing style exclusively.
-At the 1955 Pan-American Games, Yorzyk won a bronze medal in the 200m butterfly.
+Later in 1954, Yorzyk and Silvia attended the National Amateur Athletic Union (AAU) Indoor Swimming Championships, where they witnessed the butterfly stroke for the first time, swum by Buddy Baarcke.
+Yorzyk recalled: "As soon as I saw [Baarcke's] swim I knew I could swim that stroke [...]
+We came home from Yale and started work on the fly.
+It came easily for me, and we were off and away."
+Under Silvia's coaching, Yorzyk was the first to breathe every other stroke exclusively in butterfly, the first to use two kicks per arm cycle, and used several other concepts from physics to optimise the stroke.